Israel025/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ** The 6-print_numberz.c program prints all single digit numbers of base 10 starting from 0, followed by a new line.no use of any variable of type char, only use the putchar function and, can only use putchar twice in your code.

+** The 7-print_tebahpla.c program prints the lowercase alphabet in reverse, followed by a new line. only use the putchar function and, can only use putchar twice in your code.